Published Date: November 10, 2021 . Last Updated November 16, 2022

 The key is to write 2 or 3 different headline samples to see which one is more catchy and yet conveys the right message to the visitor maximizing chances of conversion.

 Willing to pay some bucks for your LinkedIn profile?
 If not, try it now.
-It’s in the best interest to have a premium account for an accountant’s LinkedIn profile.
+It’s best to have a premium account for an accountant’s LinkedIn profile.
 Although it’s not necessary it’s good for branding.

 A basic premium account version on LinkedIn will cost you $59 per month.
 It’s worth a shot.